 When walking around in closed-toe shoes on a sunny, humid vacation, you can expect your feet to get a little sweaty.
 This can lead to chafing, painful blisters, or even fungal infections like athlete’s foot.

-To maintain optimum foot health and avoid infections, there are a few ways to minimize moisture while traveling, including:
+When learning how to treat sore feet from walking and maintain optimum foot health and avoid infections, there are a few ways to minimize moisture while traveling, including:

 - Sweat-wicking socks – Hosiery strikes again.
 Not only are high-quality socks a way to ensure comfort, but they may also keep your feet dry and blister-free throughout your travels.